This job posting is no longer accepting applications. View current job opportunities.

 - Create and maintain supplier records, determining tax status and tax site information.

-- Respond to vendor inquiries and troubleshoot problems, as needed, completing supplier tax exempt documentation, and investigating misapplied payments and credits.
+- Respond to vendor inquiries completing supplier tax exempt documentation and investigating misapplied payments and credits.

-- Review Foundation Project invoices and requests for payment: proper authorization, payment origination from grants management system, verify program and sub-project codes, note charge backs and special handling instructions.
+- Review Program Contracts and Foundation Project invoices and requests for payment: proper authorization, payment origination from grants management system, verify program and sub-project codes, note charge backs and special handling instructions.

 - Process sub-project contracts, using combination of grants system interface and contract query, as required, for processing full and partial payments in financial accounting system.

 - Review of employee expense reports for travel policy compliance and proper expense support.
-Process payments.
+Process payment.

 - Process journal entries to record various accounting transactions and adjustments.

-- Other miscellaneous accounts payable transactions and other projects, as assigned.
+- Other miscellaneous duties and other projects, as assigned.

-- Two (2) or more years of directly related experience to the duties and responsibilities specified, including knowledge of, and familiarity with, accounting software.
+- Two (2) or more years of finance related experience to the duties and responsibilities specified, including knowledge with accounting software.